 Abstract

 Since the start of Fermilab Collider Run II in 2001, the maximum weekly antiproton accumulation rate has increased from 400E10 Pbars/week to nearly 3,600E10 Pbars/week.
 There are many factors contributing to this increase, one of which involves changes to our operational procedures that have streamlined and automated antiproton source production.
-Automation has been added to our beam line tuning, stochastic cooling power level management, and stabilizing RF.
+Automation has been added to our beam line orbit control, stochastic cooling power level management, and RF setings.
+In addition, daily tuning efforts have been streamlined by implementing sequencer driven aggregates.

 InTRODUCTION